dombarrett/Tutorial-Testing/Tutorial_1_pt2.md

 if (keyCode === LEFT_ARROW) {
 ```

 There are several other constant names that should work this way.
-You can kind them in the p5js reference.
+You can find them in the p5js reference.
 Which you have open… *right*?!
 Right.

 If you want to use these constants instead, feel free to do so.
 I like to keep my mind in ASCII land, just in case I decide I want to use a keyboard key that doesn’t have one of these constants.
 The “Home” key, for instance.
 So lonely, the Home key.
 Depending on the keyboard you are using, you might not even have one.
 And I don’t get in impression that people use it very much, even when it is available.